MulleWeb/MulleCurl/README.md

 Notable is the simple interface.
 Instead of `-dataWithContentsOfURL:error:` it is just `-dataWithContentsOfURLString:`.
-You don't have to wrap the string into an NSURL (if you don't want to) and the NSError can be retrieved later if required.
+You don't have to wrap the string into an NSURL and the NSError can be retrieved later if required.

+The [MulleFoundation](/MulleFoundation/MulleFoundation) adds a `NSURL` interface as a convenience.

 ## Build